mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/user/deleteMitglied.rst

 * login as Admin

-If you made a mistake or a Member is leaving the StuRa you can delete delete the Member in a few steps.
+If you made a mistake or a Member is leaving the StuRa you can delete the Member in a few steps.

 1. Check the Members you want to delete